 You might be wondering why I’d continue to follow the path of self-employment, given all the pitfalls and challenges.
 Well, here’s why.

 What are the best bits about working from home?

-Having given it some thought, the positives of working from home do vastly outweigh the negatives.
+On reflection, the positives of working from home vastly outweigh the negatives.
 I feel like this will definitely vary from person to person and not everyone will see these things as positives.
-However, if you’re like me and enjoy your own company, you may find working from home is exactly what you need to stay on an even keel.
+However, if you’re like me and enjoy your own company, you may find working from home is exactly what you need to help find the right balance.

 As a freelance worker, you have the freedom to choose and manage the projects you want to work on.
 Choice is an important word here.
-Sometimes there will be moments where you feel like you have to do things you’d rather not do, but that’s just work; it doesn’t really matter if you do it from home or from an office.
+Sometimes there’ll be moments where you feel like you have to do things you’d rather not do.
+Still, that’s just the nature of work; it doesn’t really matter if you do it from home or from an office.

-However as your own boss, you do have the freedom to turn things down if you want to, and that’s a great power that you wouldn’t necessarily have if you’re working for someone else.
+However as your own boss, you do have the freedom to turn things down if you want to, and that’s a great power that you wouldn’t necessarily have if you were working for someone else.